 Objective: To begin to explore and ask questions about songbird songs.

-Take children outside, and ask them to close their eyes to listen to songbird songs and calls.
+Have the children close their eyes to listen to songbird songs and calls.
 Ask children to silently keep count on their fingers each time they hear a new bird, and to gesture to the location where they heard it.

 SOUNDING THE HOUR